sdhalliday92/Collectibles/README.md

 - A Trello board (or equivalent Kanban board tech) with full expansion on user stories, use cases and tasks needed to complete the project.
 It could also provide a record of any issues or risks that you faced creating your project.
 - A relational database used to store data persistently for the project, this database needs to have at least 2 tables in it, to demonstrate your understanding, you are also required to model a relationship.
-- Clear Documentation from a design phase describing the architecture you will use for you project as well as a detailed Risk Assessment.
+- Clear Documentation from a design phase describing the architecture you will use for your project as well as a detailed Risk Assessment.
-- A functional CRUD application created in Python, following best practices and design principles, that meets the requirements set on your Kanban Board
+- A functional CRUD application created in Python, following best practices and design principles, that meets the requirements set on your Kanban Board.
 - A functioning front-end website and integrated API's, using Flask.
 - Code fully integrated into a Version Control System using the Feature-Branch model which will subsequently be built through a CI server and deployed to a cloud-based virtual machine.

 ### **Functionality**
 To satisfy the brief I designed an app that would allow users to create a list of collectibles that they owned.